Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems

 Typically an analytic representation for $\mathcal{G}(\theta)$ is unavailable, so that a numerical solver is used to obtain an approximation $\hat{\mathcal{G}}(\theta)$.
 Inference then proceeds based on the approximate potential

 in place of the true potential $\Phi$.
-For PDEs, for example, the difference between $\hat{\Phi}$ and $\Phi$ can typically be driven to negligible values by using FEA methods based on refined meshes and appropriate error diagnostics, such as Richardson extrapolation or the adaptive methods of \cite{Moon2006a} and \cite{Moon2006b}.
-These techniques combine to produce guarantees on the extent of numerical error and, hence, lead to statistically valid inference on the parameter $\theta$ \citep{Stuart2010}.
-However, the requirement to drive error to negligible values can lead to prohibitive computational requirements.
+For PDEs, the difference between $\hat{\Phi}$ and $\Phi$ can typically be driven to negligible values by running numerical methods on a detailed discretisation of the PDE \citep{Schwab2012}.
+These techniques combine to produce statistically valid inferences on the parameter $\theta$ \citep{Stuart2010}.
+However, the requirement to drive error to negligible values can have a high computational cost.

-Instead a more flexible approach is pursued, based on collocation methods, in which error in the numerical solution of the forward problem is captured probabilistically and propagated into the inverse problem.
-Capturing this error can permit an overall reduction in computational complexity by avoiding construction of a mesh and, in some situations, by allowing use of a coarser discretisation while still permitting valid statistical inferences.
+Instead, we propose here a novel approach based on probabilistic solution of the forward problem, in which error in the discretisation of the forward problem is captured \emph{statistically} and accounted for in inferences made in the BIP.
+Capturing this error can permit an overall reduction in computation in some situations, by allowing use of a coarser discretisation while still yielding statistically valid inferences.

-The approach is particularly well-suited to inference for non-linear PDEs, where solution uniqueness is no longer guaranteed.
-Then both discretisation error and solution identification are naturally formulated as sources of epistemic uncertainty.
-The methods that are developed below enable these uncertainties to be propagated, in a statistically principled way, into the inverse problem and enable valid inferences to be obtained.